Vidushigupta17/brain-stroke-prediction/README.md

 # brain-stroke-prediction
 📌 Problem Statement

 Stroke is one of the leading causes of death and disability worldwide.
 Early prediction can save lives.
 This project builds a classification model to predict whether a patient is at risk of a stroke based on medical and lifestyle features.

-The core challenge: the dataset is heavily imbalanced — very few positive stroke cases compared to non-stroke cases.
+The core challenge: the dataset is heavily imbalanced — only 783 stroke cases out of 43,400 total samples (less than 2%).

+📂 Dataset

+Source: Cerebral Stroke Prediction - Imbalanced Dataset (Kaggle)
+File: dataset.csv
+Shape: 43,400 rows × 12 columns
+Target column: stroke (0 = No Stroke, 1 = Stroke)
+Class imbalance: 42,617 No Stroke vs 783 Stroke

 🔧 Workflow